puppetlabs/puppet-docs/source/pe/2.5/install_basic.markdown

 When you purchased Puppet Enterprise, you should have been sent a `license.key` file that lists how many nodes you can deploy.
 For PE to run without logging license warnings, **you should copy this file to the puppet master node as `/etc/puppetlabs/license.key`.** If you don't have your license key file, please email <sales@puppetlabs.com> and we'll re-send it.

+Note that you can download and install Puppet Enterprise on up to ten nodes at no charge.
+No licence key is needed to run PE on up to ten nodes.

 * * *